robboqt3/robboqt3.github.io/_posts/2025-09-02-puppet-building-concepts.md

 tags: puppet-making materials characters creatures
 ---

-Creating puppets for gaming requires a unique approach that balances artistry, durability, and functionality.
-Here's my evolving methodology for building gaming puppets that can withstand the rigors of regular play while maintaining expressive character.
+Creating puppets for gaming requires a unique approach that balances artistry, functionality, and efficiency.
+This has been the biggest challenge of the project so far.
+I wwnt the puppets to be objects that people would appreciate on their own, but also fast and easy to make, and easily discarded or remade as the game continues and old puppets are replaced in the story by new puppets.

 ## Design Philosophy

 ### Gaming-First Approach
 Unlike traditional puppets designed for single performances, gaming puppets need to:
-- Survive hundreds of gaming sessions
+- Be ready for a single use.
+The puppet goblin might be dead in one swing of a sword.
+I can't spend too much time making them.
-- Be manipulated by potentially inexperienced hands
+- Be modifiable.
+If I have one solid NPC puppet that can wear different hats or garb, then I have a shopkeeper in every town with one puppet.
 - Represent diverse fantasy characters and creatures
 - Store compactly and transport safely